In Search of Amnesia

 Memorial Walk, Lubliners Reunion 2017, Lublin, Poland - following the route that the Jews were marched out of the ghetto to the Umschlagplatz (holding area adjacent to railway station), the last stage before their deportation to the death camps of Belzec, Sobibor and Treblinka

-Petrified Forest, near to Sobibor, Poland
+Denuded Forest, near to Sobibor, former Death Camp, Poland

 click on image for link to shop